-For the 2020/21 financial year, the group achieved a financial year combined ratio of 121% (2019/20: 131%), the loss driven by exceptionally high claims on the Pool made by other members of the International Group.
-The group's free reserves stood at \$360.3m at the year-end (2020: \$393.7m).
+For the 2021/22 financial year, the group achieved a financial year combined ratio of 105% (2021: 121%), the loss driven by exceptionally high claims on the Pool made by other members of the International Group.
+The group's free reserves stood at \$310.2m at the year-end (2021: \$360.3m).

 The group's major expense arises from insurance claims, including a share of other International Group clubs claims on the Pool.
-While the Standard group's own claims were in line with budget, the group did record approximately \$20m of Covid-19 related claims (not budgeted for), while there was an unprecedented level of International Group pool claims (the 2020/21 being the worst year on record, and the club's share of those claims being \$30m higher than the historic average).
+While the Standard group's own claims were slightly less than budget, despite approximately \$18m of Covid-19 related claims, the level of International Group pool claims remains elevated compared to historical averages.